Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 The mistaken use of verification status 2 is driven by a mis-match between how the verifier reads the status and how iRecord/BWARS's rules mandate the status to be used.

 In total, 52,441 records were found to match between the de-duplicated BWARS dataset and the raw iRecord dataset.
 This figure represents 15.9% of all of iRecord's data.
 The overlap is dominated by *Bombus*, with the notable exception of *Colletes hederae*, which was the subject of targeted effort.
+There are 95 records deemed incorrect by BWARS that are still live in the iRecord dataset.

 Overlap between iRecord and BWARS was predominantly found in the `Considered correct` subset (53.5%), followed by `Unverified` (26.9%).
 This division is unsurprising and reflects the general difference in submitters between the two datasets.